Lead Gen & CRM

 • Schedule actions to all the contacts on the opportunity

-• Note: When the Only schedule... checkbox is selected, the rule will be evaluated only for the primary lead on the opportunity.
-If the checkbox is not selected, the rule will be evaluated for all leads on the opportunity.
+Note: When Only schedule... is selected, the rule will be evaluated only for the primary lead on the opportunity.
+If Schedule actions... is selected, the rule will be evaluated for all leads on the opportunity.

 11. Click OK.